sztyborek/martasztybor.pl/_posts/2015-10-19-negative-padding-unboxing-the-box-model.md

 Nowadays there are several use cases when negative margin can come in handy:

-- Vertical centering of a block element of known height (source: [CSS-Tricks guide for centering](https://css-tricks.com/centering-css-complete-guide/)):
+- Centering a block element of known dimensions (source: [CSS-Tricks guide for centering](https://css-tricks.com/centering-css-complete-guide/)):

 {% highlight css %}
 .parent {
   position: relative;